josh31416/self-driving-car-nanodegree-at-udacity/advanced-lane-detection/writeup.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

 I had some problems of noise in the binary features step, specially in the saturacion step.
 I could solve this problem by setting the saturation to 0 where the brightness was not high enough.

+Additionally, I implemented a function to average the last coefficients to avoid jitter, specially when dealing with discontinuous lanes.

+Also, I thought there would be a problem in the sliding windows function if the curvature of a lane was too large.
+In this case, the windows would overflow out of the image.
+I simply limited the window movement to the size of the image.

 The pipeline fails in case the are different asphalt colors on the road and with shadows that make the lanes too dark, like bridge shadows.
 It also fails were the lanes become covered by leaves, for example.